Knafi/MultiMeta/README.md

 - Desktop shortcuts (local and Windows365) will get deleted
 - Temp files will get deleted
 - Start menu entry will get deleted
-- Explorer.exe will get stopped, program directory and the uninstall script will get deleted and Explorer.exe will get restarted
+- Explorer.exe will get stopped, program directory and the uninstall script will get deleted and Explorer.exe will get restarted (cleanest way so far)

 ## Useful Links
 I came across multiple website that helped me during development.
 Here are some of them.
 The rest is listed under Credits.